 Ives Ensemble CD shortlisted for the Gramophone Contemporary Classical Music Award.
 (8/17)

-We’re in the process of arranging 2 studio recordings: Andrew Matthews-Owen playing piano music by Joseph Phibbs, Hannah Kendall and Dobrinka Tabakova, planned release late 2017; and a recording of music by Charlotte Bray focusing on chamber music for the viola planned for release in 2018.
+We’re arranging a recording of music by Charlotte Bray focusing on chamber music for the viola planned for release in November 2018, with a launch concert at the Purcell Room, Southbank Centre on 16th October 2018.
+(6/17)

 Our latest album – Ives Ensemble playing music by Laurence Crane, was released on 3 March 2017.
 More details here.
 We held launch concerts in London on 18 March 2017 and in Amsterdam on 7 April 2017 with a total audience of about 200 people.
 The first review (in Gramophone, March 2017) by Philip Clark said “I like this disc and think you ought to buy it.”

 Charlotte Bray’s Yellow Leaves performed by Claire Booth and Andrew Matthews-Owen was on Radio 3 at the end of an international women’s day broadcast on 7 March 2017- here.

 We’re in the studio with Swedish singer songwriter Aski Dahl, recording her first album release, planned for late 2017.
 More details to follow!
 (12/16)